 This is a review by Mary Dodd and Armmani Prasad two of the recognised experts on the subject.
 They note that for many years physiotherapy for CF was synonymous with a daily routine of postural drainage and percussion.
 Improved longevity and a desire for independence, together with a clearer understanding of the pathophysiology of the disease, has led to the development of many airway clearance techniques.
 The contribution of ‘chest’ physiotherapy remained unchallenged until recent times when lack of robust evidence and the presentation of asymptomatic infants and adults led some physiotherapists to question this traditional approach.
 As survival increases into the fourth and fifth decade unique complications have evolved and physiotherapy management is challenged with non-respiratory aspects of treatment.
 This review considers the evidence for, and current practice of airway clearance, the value of exercise and the emerging problems of musculoskeletal complications and urinary incontinence.

-Dr Mary Dodd (fig 11) recently retired is consultant physiotherapist in the Manchester Adult CF centre.
+Dr Mary Dodd (fig 12) now retired as consultant physiotherapist in the Manchester Adult CF centre.
 She was the co-founder, along with Prof. Kevin Webb, of the Bradbury Adult CF Centre in Manchester.
 Mary has been closely involved in CF clinical care and research for many years since starting working with CF with the late Dr Holzel in Manchester.
 She has published on most aspects of physiotherapy for people with CF and is a leading authority on the subject both in the UK and internationally

 Deterding R, Retsch-Bogart G, Milgram L, Gibson R, Daines C, Zeitlin PL, Milla C, Marshall B, Lavange L, Engels J, Mathews D, Gorden J, Schaberg A, Williams J, Ramsey B. Safety and tolerability of denufosol tetrasodium inhalation solution, a novel P2Y2 receptor agonist: results of a phase 1/phase 2 multicenter study in mild to moderate cystic fibrosis.
 Pediatr Pulmonol 2005; 39:339-348.
 [PubMed]